ampproject/amphtml/extensions/amp-story/amp-story.md

 ### Metadata guidelines

-We've added metadata attributes to the `<amp-story>` element.
-These metadata attributes will be used for displaying a preview of the story across the AMP stories ecosystem.
-For example, these attributes can be used to render an engaging preview link in the bookend of a related story.
-Providing these attributes will also help ensure your story is future-proof for rich, embedded experiences in AMP stories surfaces to come.
+Metadata attributes display a preview of the story across the AMP stories ecosystem, such as rendering an engaging preview link in the bookend of a related stories.
+These attributes future-proof your story for rick, embedded experience AMP stories surfaces to come.

-Note that these metadata attributes supplement and do not replace any Structured Data (e.g. JSON-LD) on the page.
+These metadata attributes supplement and do not replace any Structured Data (e.g. JSON-LD) on the page.
 We still recommend adding [Structured Data](https://developers.google.com/search/docs/data-types/article#amp-sd) to all your AMP pages, including AMP stories.

 #### `publisher-logo-src` guidelines

-The following guidelines apply to the image for the publisher logo:
+These guidelines apply to the publisher logo image:

-- The file should be a raster file, such as `.jpg`, `.png`, or `.gif`.
+- Provide a raster file, such as `.jpg`, `.png`, or `.gif`.
 Avoid vector files, such as `.svg` or `.eps`.
 - Avoid animated images, such as animated gifs.
-- The graphic part of the logo should be legible on the background color.
+- Image logo should be legible on the background color.

 <table>
   <tr>